frilledagama/PillParser/README.md

 # PicPill

 Android native application to read a pill label and save the information on a mobile device for translation, TTS and push notifications.
-Submitted to MedHacks2020 Aging in Palce track.
+Submitted to MedHacks2020 Aging in Place track.
 2nd place winner.
 [Devpost page.](https://devpost.com/software/picpill)

 ## Installation